Blackboyy01/Edison-Retail-shop/README.md

 ---

-## 📌 Problem Statement
+## Problem Statement

-A retail business with a diverse product catalogue spanning multiple categories — including Clothing and Beauty — needed a structured way to understand its sales performance, customer behaviour, and operational patterns.
+Edison's retail is a business with diverse product catalogue spanning multiple categories — including Clothing and Beauty — needed a structured way to understand its sales performance, customer behaviour, and operational patterns.
 The company held a rich dataset of point-of-sale transactions but lacked the analytical framework to extract meaningful business insights from it.

 The core business challenge was: **how can transaction-level data be transformed into intelligence that drives smarter decisions around product strategy, customer targeting, and staffing?**